akosgarai/dsg/README.md

 ### Civicrm

-That tool installatin seems to be buggy, but the make targets are provided for building the site with that module.
-The `make build_with_civicrm` and `make rebuild_with_civicrm` targets are for this.
+That tool installation could be executed with the `make build-drupal-civicrm`.
+It is a similar process as the drupal-build, but includes the necessary setup for the CRM installation also.